JereKuusela/valheim-infinity_hammer/publish/README.md

 3. Extract it in the \<GameDirectory\>\BepInEx\plugins\ folder.
 4. Recommended to also install [Gizmo Reloaded](https://www.nexusmods.com/valheim/mods/1293) for better rotating.
 5. Optionally also install the [Configuration manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases/tag/v16.4) to configure the hammer more easily.
-6. For servers, install [Dedicated server devcommands](https://valheim.thunderstore.io/package/JereKuusela/Dedicated_server_devcommands/) to use it as an admin.
+6. For servers, install [Server devcommands](https://valheim.thunderstore.io/package/JereKuusela/Server_devcommands/) to use it as an admin.

 # Usage

 - `hammer`: Selects the hovered object.
 - `hammer [item id]`: Selects an object by id ([Item IDs](https://valheim.fandom.com/wiki/Item_IDs)).
 - `hammer [item id] [scale=1]`: Selects an object by id while setting the initial scale (if supported).
 Number or x,y,z.
 - `hammer_undo`: Reverts placing or removing.
+Uses Server devcommands undo system if installed.
 - `hammer_redo`: Restores reverted actions.
+Uses Server devcommands undo system if installed.
 - `hammer_scale [scale=1]`: Sets the object scale (if supported).
 Number or x,y,z.
 - `hammer_scale_up`: Scales up the object (if supported).
 - `hammer_scale_down`: Scales down the object (if supported).